qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 have made financial contributions large and small to the project can be seen on our `donors list <http://qgis.org/en/site/about/sponsorship.html#list-of-donors>`__.
-If you would like to become and official project sponsor, please visit `our sponsorship page <http://qgis.org/en/site/about/sponsorship.html#sponsorship>`__ for details.
-Sponsoring QGIS helps us to fund our six monthly developer meetings, maintain project infrastructure and fund bug fixing efforts.
+If you would like to become an official project sponsor, please visit `our sponsorship page <http://qgis.org/en/site/about/sponsorship.html#sponsorship>`__ for details.
+Sponsoring QGIS helps us to fund our six-monthly developer meetings, maintain project infrastructure and fund bug fixing efforts.
 A complete list of current sponsors is provided below - our very great thank you to all of our sponsors!